-Assurance Wireless Provides Cell Phones and Wireless Service to Aid New Mexico Residents Facing Economic Hardship
+Assurance Wireless Provides Cell Phones and Wireless Service to Aid Missouri Residents Facing Economic Hardship

-As it becomes available in its 36th state, Assurance Wireless can help more than 400,0001eligible New Mexico residents stay connected.
+As it becomes available in its 40th state, Assurance Wireless can help more than 900,0001eligible Missouri residents stay connected

-WARREN, N.J.--(BUSINESS WIRE)-- Today, Assurance Wireless, which provides a wireless phone and 250 free voice minutes and 250 free text messages to eligible residents, introduces its services in New Mexico.
-Assurance Wireless is a Lifeline Assistance program supported by the federal Universal Service Fund and now offers the best value in calling plans among major Lifeline Assistance programs.2
+WARREN, N.J.--(BUSINESS WIRE)-- Today Assurance Wireless introduces services in Missouri, where it provides a wireless phone and 250 free voice minutes and 250 free text messages to eligible residents.
+Assurance Wireless is a Lifeline Assistance program supported by the federal Universal Service Fund and offers the best value in calling plans among major Lifeline Assistance programs.2

-More than 55,0003 New Mexico residents are without a job, and more than 304 percent are living below the federal poverty line.
+More than 195,0003 Missouri residents are without a job, and more than 234 percent are living below the federal poverty line.
 Assurance Wireless gives eligible customers the ability to provide a contact number and return calls to a prospective employer, which can help improve the chances of securing employment.

 According to a nationwide survey from Assurance Wireless5, adults with an income of less than $25,000 are as likely to use their mobile phone for employment searches as those with higher incomes.
-Data collected by Austin Nichols, a senior researcher with the Chronicle for Higher Education's Urban Institute showed that the rate of graduates with doctoral degrees who have filed for government assistance more than tripled between 2007 and 20106.
-According to a report, "If all 28.5 million adults eligible for Lifeline Assistance were to take advantage of the program and earn at the same rate and level as [the study] sample, it would result in $3.7 billion in fresh income for the poor and near poor."7
+Data collected by Austin Nichols, a senior researcher with the Chronicle for Higher Educations Urban Institute, showed that the rate of graduates with doctoral degrees who have filed for government assistance more than tripled between 2007 and 20106.

 The Lifeline Assistance program is available for only one wireline or wireless account per household.
 Enrollment in this government benefit program is available to consumers who meet federal or state-specific eligibility criteria.
-New Mexico residents may qualify for Assurance Wireless if they are on certain public assistance programs, such as Medicaid, Supplemental Nutrition Assistance Program (SNAP), Supplemental Security Income (SSI) Temporary Assistance for Needy Families (TANF), Low Income Home Energy Assistance Program (LIHEAP), General Assistance, Federal Public Housing Assistance (Section 8) and National School Lunch's Free Lunch Program (NSL).
+Missouri residents may qualify for Assurance Wireless if they are on certain public assistance programs, such as MO HealthNet (Medicaid), Supplemental Nutrition Assistance Program (SNAP), Supplemental Security Income (SSI) Temporary Assistance for Needy Families (TANF), Low Income Home Energy Assistance Program (LIHEAP), Federal Public Housing Assistance (Section 8) and National School Lunch's Free Lunch Program (NSL).
 Applicants may also qualify based on low income and must provide proof of program participation or proof of income.
 Eligibility for Assurance Wireless varies by state.

-In addition to a voice mail account8 and call waiting, Assurance Wireless provides caller ID and access to 911 in case of emergency.
+In addition to a voice mail account7 and call waiting, Assurance Wireless provides caller ID and access to 911 in case of emergency.
 Applicants are also able to keep their current home or cell phone number.
-Beyond the 250 free voice minutes each month, customers can choose from other options to pay for additional minutes, texting, international calling and more at competitive rates.
+Beyond the 250 free voice minutes and 250 text messages each month, customers can choose from other options to pay for additional minutes, texting, international calling and more at competitive rates.

 Eligible residents can apply for Assurance Wireless by calling (toll-free) 800-395-2171 or visiting www.assurancewireless.com.

-People who don't qualify for Assurance Wireless but who are also struggling and searching for value can take advantage of payLo by Virgin Mobile. payLo was especially designed with value-conscious wireless consumers in mind, offering plans for as little as $20/month for 400 minutes or access to 90 days of service for $20 at a rate of less than $7 per month. payLo is available in retail stores nationwide, including Best Buy, RadioShack and Target.
+People who don't qualify for Assurance Wireless but who are also struggling and searching for value can take advantage of payLo by Virgin Mobile. payLo was especially designed with value-conscious wireless consumers in mind, offering plans for as little as $20/month for 400 minutes. payLo is available retail stores nationwide, including Best Buy, RadioShack and Target.
 Prospective low-income customers who find they are not eligible for Assurance Wireless may learn more about Virgin Mobile's no-contract payLo Plan options by visiting http://www.virginmobileusa.com/cell-phone-plans/paylo-plans/overview/.

-Assurance Wireless is also available in Alabama, Arkansas, Colorado, Connecticut, Delaware, District of Columbia, Florida, Georgia, Idaho, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Mississippi, New Hampshire, New Jersey, New York, North Carolina, Ohio, Oregon, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, Utah, Virginia, Washington, West Virginia and Wisconsin.
-This list of states continues to expand and can be found on the Assurance website.
+Assurance Wireless is also available in Alabama, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, District of Columbia, Florida, Georgia, Idaho, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, New Hampshire, New Jersey, New Mexico, New York, North Carolina, Ohio, Oregon, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, Utah, Virginia, Washington, West Virginia and Wisconsin.
+This list of states continues to expand and can be found on the Assurance Wireless website.

 About Assurance Wireless